Windsor Terrace, Brooklyn: Demographics

-Based on data from the 2010 United States Census, the population of Windsor Terrace was 20,988, an increase of 209 (1.0%) from the 20,779 counted in 2000.
+Based on data from the 2010 United States census, the population of Windsor Terrace was 20,988, an increase of 209 (1.0%) from the 20,779 counted in 2000.
 Covering an area of 322.38 acres, the neighborhood had a population density of 65.1 PD/acre.

 The racial makeup of the neighborhood was 64.9% (13,616) White, 6.2% (1,298) African American, 0.1% (31) Native American, 9.9% (2,076) Asian, 0.0% (0) Pacific Islander, 0.7% (151) from other races, and 2.5% (531) from two or more races.
 Hispanic or Latino of any race were 15.7% (3,285) of the population.

 Culture

 Windsor Terrace is home to mainly Irish-, German-, Polish-, and Italian-American families, many having settled in its brick row and wood-frame houses when the neighborhood was first developed.
 The overwhelming majority of residents – many of whom can trace their family histories in Windsor Terrace back multiple generations – are Irish-American.
 They are traditionally affiliated with either Holy Name Church and School (the church having been built in 1874 and the school having been built in 1923, both located on present-day Prospect Park W), or Immaculate Heart of Mary (located on Fort Hamilton Parkway in Windsor Terrace's southeastern extremity).
 Other smaller Protestant denominations exist nearby, such as the Memorial Baptist Church at 16th Street and 8th Avenue, and Holy Apostles Episcopal on Greenwood Avenue.
 Over time, Windsor Terrace has become increasingly diverse, as Greek and Hispanic residents have moved in.
-There is also a small minority of Syrians, Maronite Lebanese, and Jewish-Americans.
+There is also a minority of Syrians, Maronite Lebanese, and Jewish-Americans.
 The local synagogue is the Chabad Jewish Center.
 There is also a newer place of worship, the Calvary Cathedral of Praise at Caton Place and East Eighth Street.

 By the 2000s and 2010s, an influx of residents seeking affordable family housing had pushed property prices up.
 In 2015, houses in various parts of Windsor Terrace sold for about $1.2 million to $2 million in 2015, and apartments cost from $400,000 for a one-bedroom apartment to more than $1 million for a three-bedroom apartment.
 Windsor Terrace is becoming more ethnically diverse and culturally active, owing to a demographic change since the 1990s, when the area had a more elderly population and not as many families with young children.
 The increased presence of many families with young kids has not indicated a significant cultural change in the neighborhood.